the white of the eyes

 these days laser eye repair is an option as well

-the sensitive nerve layer of the eye that transmits an image to the brain for interpretation
+the sensitive nerve layer of the eye where the specialized cells are found that allow for color and black and white vision.
+It also transmits the image through the optic nerve to the brain for interpretation

 retina

-what is the "snail" shaped structure of the ear that contains auditory fluids that aid in sound vibrations
+this is the "snail" shaped structure of the ear that contains auditory fluids that aid in sound vibrations.
+The Organ of Corti is found here

 cochlea